-- Step 1: The first step is to make sure you can access the internet once you arrive in China.
+Now that you have the VPN installed, you’ll want to make sure you can access the internet once you arrive in China.
 You can use Wi-Fi in China, but now there are quite a few places that require text verification to access Wi-Fi.
 You need to either set up international roaming with your provider at home or you can arrange to rent a phone for China.

 What is a VPN?
 A Brief Explanation

 I often get people who ask me “Is it legal to use a VPN in China“?
 It’s a legitimate question and one that I don’t take lightly when I answer it.

-Accessing Gmail | Expat Tips & Tricks
+Accessing Gmail | Expat Tips & Hacks

 - Get some Backup: In my experience, China has very unreliable connection when it comes to VPNs.
 They’ll randomly block IP addresses and sometimes it takes an hour or more for that VPN to react and make changes.
 In those cases, I always subscribe to at least two VPNs at a time while in China since accessing Gmail is so important to me.
-For me, I use and recommend ExpressVPN as my primary VPN and then NordVPN as a backup.
+For me, I use and recommend NordVPN as my primary VPN and then ExpressVPN as a backup.
 Why?
 Both of them have a 30-day money back guarantee, which means that if one of them doesn’t work as well as you hoped when you arrive, you still have your backup and you can return the other one for a refund.

-Conclusion | Using Gmail in China
+Final Thoughts on Using Gmail in China

 Take some time to make sure that you have a good VPN setup on your computer and phone before you travel to China and you should be good to go.